-Have you created a folder structure on your computer?
-Odds are, you probably have.
-You probably created folders and moved files into them either manually or by using a digital filing system.
-Either way, the next time you looked for a specific file, you needed to determine which folder it was in.
+Have you ever built a folder structure on your computer?
+If so, you probably created folders and then moved files into them manually or by using a digital filing system.
+Either way, whenever you need a specific file, you have to determine which folder it’s in to access it.

 For example, what if you want to send an old file to a friend?
 If you know the name of the file, you can type it into the search bar.
-But what if you don’t know its name or your search does not yield results?
-You will probably then start searching for it in all your folders.
-If your folder names and hierarchy make sense, you only need limited information about the file to find it quickly.
+But what if you don’t know its name or your search doesn't yield results?
+You'll then have to search for it in all your folders.
+If your folder names and hierarchy make sense, you’ll only need limited information about the file to find it quickly.
 If not, you might give up because it’s taking too long.

+Let’s take a more practical example.
 What if the digital marketing team at your organization needs a specific photograph and there are millions of files within countless folders to search?
-If your files are in folders with intuitive names within a well-organized hierarchy, you can easily do this.
-If not, you will be less productive and cost your organization time and money.
+If your files are in folders with intuitive names within a well-organized hierarchy, you can easily find what you want.
+If not, you'll spend hours looking for it or have to pay a photographer to reproduce it.
+Either way, it impacts your productivity and costs your organization time and money.

 Unlike many tools and processes involved in digital asset management (DAM), folder structures are almost universal.
-Nearly every DAM platform, software tool, or server system uses some type of folder to organize company files.
+Many DAM platforms, software tools, or server systems use some type of folder to organize files.
 It makes sense.
 Folders have been used long before our world went digital.
 You may remember gigantic file cabinets lining the walls of your office.
-Now those file cabinets are all digital.
+Now those file cabinets are digital.
 They take the form of Dropbox, Box, Google Drive, local hard drives and servers, or a DAM platform.

-This technological upgrade does not make file organization any less important.
-If your file cabinet is unorganized, it is difficult to find a specific file without sorted and labeled folders?
-Valuable time is lost looking for files; eventually, the cabinet is a useless waste of space.
-The same is true for digital file cabinets but the cost is even higher, given the expense to your organization for digital storage.
+This technological upgrade doesn't make file organization less important.
+If your file cabinet is unorganized, it's difficult to find a specific file without sorted and labeled folders.
+Valuable time is lost looking for files and, eventually, the cabinet is a useless waste of space.
+The same is true for digital file cabinets, but the costs are even higher, given the expenses incurred by your organization for digital storage.

-Our digital file “cabinet” no longer just holds documents.
-It now includes precious visual content, design files, marketing, and Human Resources materials, and intellectual property.
-Clearly, properly managing your digital assets and the systems they live within is vital to the success of your organization.
+Our digital file “cabinets” no longer just hold documents.
+They now include valuable visual content, design files, marketing and Human Resources materials, and intellectual property.
+Clearly, properly managing your digital assets and the systems they live within is vital to your organization’s success.

 BENEFITS OF UNDERSTANDABLE FOLDER STRUCTURES

-There are three core benefits to implementing a cohesive, understandable, future-focused folder structure to organize your digital assets:
+There are several core benefits to implementing a cohesive, understandable, future-focused folder structure to organize your digital assets:

-When your digital assets live in intuitively named folders within a well-organized library, you can easily find an old file to send to a friend or a specific photograph needed by the digital marketing team at your organization.
-This ability saves you time and money and ensures your organization can place its best content in front of consumers to drive revenue.
+When your digital assets live in intuitively named folders within a well-organized library, you can easily find an old file to send to a friend or a specific photograph needed by your organization’s digital marketing team.
+This ability saves you time and money and ensures your organization can always place its best content in front of consumers to drive revenue.

-If you work for a large brand, different departments may use distinct and structures.
-While this is necessary to a degree, if all departments use an organized filing system complete with standardized language and folder hierarchy, it allows easier sharing of files, employee onboarding and transitioning, and eliminates siloing.
+If you work for a large brand, different departments may use distinct file structures.
+While this is necessary to a degree, having all departments use an organized filing system with standardized language and folder hierarchy is crucial.
+This allows for easier sharing of files, streamlines employee onboarding and transitioning, and eliminates siloing.

-Many marketing teams that experience widespread growth and success are overwhelmed.
-Rather than increased revenue or expansion of markets being exciting achievements, the resultant change in the number of content and file requests weighs them down.
+Many marketing teams experiencing widespread growth and success find themselves overwhelmed.
+Rather than finding excitement in increased revenue or expanded markets, the upsurge in the number of content and file requests they receive becomes a burden for them.

-As the brand grows, so do the problems posed by a lack of clear standards and an organized, future-focused folder structure.
-It is worthwhile to invest in managing your digital resources to ensure your team can adapt to new expectations.
+As your brand grows, so do the problems posed by a lack of clear standards and an organized, future-focused folder structure.
+It's worthwhile to invest in managing your digital resources to ensure your team can adapt to new expectations.

 So, where do you start?
-Below are some best practices for creating a folder structure as we have described it so far.
+Below are some best practices for creating a folder structure as we've described them so far.

-Start at the top.
 The first level of your folder structure is usually the most important.
-Selecting the right category to start with can be difficult, but we have found that dates or departments (E.g. Sales, Marketing, Operations, etc.) are usually an excellent place to start.
+Selecting the right category to start with can be difficult, but we've found that dates or departments e.g. Sales, Marketing, Operations, etc. are usually an excellent place to start.

-Draw it out.
-It is vitally important to visually outline your proposed folder structure.
-It allows your team to brainstorm more effectively.
-Once you have decided on your new structure, you can quickly onboard current staff members as well as new hires by sharing the outline with them.
-There are several great tools like WriteMaps and Creately that make this process easy.
+It's vitally important to visually outline your proposed folder structure.
+Doing this enables your team to brainstorm more effectively.
+Once you've decided on your new structure, you can quickly onboard current staff members as well as new hires by sharing the outline with them.
+Several great tools like WriteMaps and Creately make this process easy.

-Test it out.
-If you are unsure about the effectiveness of your folder structure, give it a test run.
+If you're unsure about the effectiveness of your folder structure, give it a test run.
 Build out an example, place a file deep within it, and ask a potential end-user to find it.
 Did the search take more or less time than expected?
 Is it faster than looking for the same file in your current structure?

-Managing your digital files is probably not something you think about very often, but it is vitally important.
+Managing your digital files is probably not something you think about very often, but it's essential.
 Organizing your digital assets in folders with intuitive names is the easiest way to revolutionize, unify, and create room for growth in your organization.
-If you aren’t sure where to start or need help, contact us today!
+If you aren’t sure where to start or need help, contact Stacks today!